naffe15/naffe15.github.io/_pages/about.md

-I am a Senior Economist at the Federal Research Bank of Chciago.
+I am a Senior Economist working at the Federal Research Bank of Chicago.
 I am interested in Applied Macroeconomics, Applied Times Series and Monetary Economics.

 In this webpage you can find a sample of my research and source codes.